Fly Fishing in Iceland

 Considered to be one of Iceland’s finest sea trout and brown trout rivers, Litlá i Kelduhverfi flows from Lake Skjálftavatn over the volcano formed plains and empties into the glacial waters of Jokulsa before pouring into the Atlantic Ocean.

-The waters are kept from freezing during the winter months due to a series of hot springs along the river, because of this it means that the fish can feed year-round allowing sea trout, brown trout and Arctic char to flourish in sheer size and numbers.
+The waters are kept from freezing during the winter months due to a series of hot springs along the river.
+This means that the fish can feed year-round allowing sea trout, brown trout and Arctic char to flourish in size and numbers.

-The season starts at the beginning of April when good early sea trout runs can be encountered through to June.
-The summer months sees the prime fishing time for brown trout and Arctic char, with fish ranging from 3 lbs – 10 lbs and some great dry fly fishing opportunities.
-The river remains open through September when as well as brown trout and Arctic char there is a great late run of sea trout and also a chance of catching fresh run salmon.
+The season starts at the beginning of April and good early sea trout runs can be encountered through to June.
+The summer months see the prime fishing time for brown trout and Arctic char, with fish ranging from three to ten pounds and some great dry fly fishing opportunities.
+The river remains open through September when, as well as brown trout and Arctic char, there is a great late run of sea trout and also a chance of catching fresh run salmon.
 The fishing on the Litlá is incredibly diverse and the chance of catching three species in a day is always on the cards.

-For those that like to fish different methods this is the perfect destination, to visit this river it is wise to carry both light and heavy single-handed rods as well as a 13’ or 14’ double-handed rod.
-As for flies, carry everything from sea trout doubles to large streamers to imitate stickleback through to size 16 dry fly midge imitations.
+This is a great destination for anglers who enjoy fishing different methods.
+It is wise to carry both light and heavy single-handed rods as well as a 13’ or 14’ double-handed rod.
+As for flies, carry everything from sea trout doubles and large streamers to imitate stickleback through to size 16 dry fly midge imitations.

 the Keldunes lodge

-Whilst fishing on the Litlá you stay in the Keldunes lodge, this is a newly rebuilt lodge that offers all modern comforts including a hot tub.
-The lodge is situated at the top of the river and the perfect place to sit back and relax after a successful day’s fishing.
+Whilst fishing on the Litlá, anglers stay in the Keldunes Lodge which offers all modern comforts including a hot tub.
+The lodge is situated at the top of the river and the perfect place to sit back and relax after a successful day on the water.